+WD Letter 06-24

 BACKGROUND:

-In 2022, TWC began the TX3C project, the purpose of which is to replace the CCS case management functionality in The Workforce Information System of Texas (TWIST) with a modern, user-friendly application.
+In 2022, TWC began the TX3C project to replace the CCS case management functionality in The Workforce Information System of Texas (TWIST) with a modern, user-friendly application.
 The application will be delivered in the following planned releases:

 Phase 1, Release 1: Automated Attendance was released May 17, 2023.